kit-algo/ULTRA-Transfer-Time/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+# **NOTE: This repository is outdated.
+Please refer to https://github.com/kit-algo/ULTRA.**
+---

 # Fast Multimodal Journey Planning for Three Criteria
 This C++ framework contains code for the ALENEX22 publication "Fast Multimodal Journey Planning for Three Criteria".
 It provides algorithms for efficient journey planning in multimodal networks with three optimization criteria: arrival time, number of public transit trips, and time spent using the transfer mode (e.g., walking, cycling).
 This framework was developed at [KIT](https://www.kit.edu) in the [group of Prof. Dorothea Wagner](https://i11www.iti.kit.edu/).